 “Saving money means sacrificing quality.”
 You’ve heard this before.
 It’s what a lot of translation providers say when you ask to lower translation costs.
 Thanks to technological breakthroughs in translation project management, that isn’t necessarily true anymore.
 You can lower cost and improve quality at the same time.
 Here are four tips to do it:

-1) Streamline project management.
+1) Streamline project management with Translation Management Software

 Translation management software is all about automation.
 Manually separating website code from copy–the way translation was handled before–is a logistical nightmare: It takes hours and content often gets omitted or compromised.
 Buy-in is required from multiple business departments.
 Then, once translation is complete, the whole process is reversed and you hope the translated content will end up in the right place.